vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/working-with-schemas-in-the-profile-system.md

 Unique Alternate Keys are properties that must be used to identify the profile, such as email, phone number, and document number.
 When defined, these properties can be used as the `key` parameter to retrieve and manage information from the Profile System API.

 This property must be structured as a string or as an array.
-The `v-unique-alternate-keys` array accepts up to three items, meaning three different keys.
-Once created, alternate keys cannot be removed.
+The `v-unique-alternate-keys` array accepts up to three items, meaning three different keys. **Once created, alternate keys cannot be removed**.

 **Example**